Hong Kong Police Force: Ranks and insignia

-Uniforms and equipment
+Uniforms

-Current uniform
+Current

 The current Hong Kong Police uniform was implemented in 2005.
 Most front-line officers wear a light blue shirt and dark blue cargo trousers, while senior officers wear a white shirt.

 A long-sleeved shirt is worn with a black necktie, while a short-sleeved shirt can be worn with an open collar in warm weather.
 A waist-length dark blue windbreaker can also be worn over the shirt in cooler temperatures.

-Male officers wear a black peaked cap while female officers wear a black bowler hat with a red stripe.
-A navy blue beret or a dark blue baseball-style cap is worn in some specialized units.
+Male officers typically wear a black peaked cap while female officers wear a black bowler hat with a red stripe.
+Dark-blue baseball caps may also be worn, which was permitted from September 2022 while the peaked cap was reserved for events or interviews.
+Specialized units like the PTU, Marine officers, the Driving Cadre and Emergency Unit wear berets.

-HKPF officers do not wear a badge, but instead carry a warrant card for identification.
 The uniform also does not include shoulder patches.
 Instead, a silver HKPF emblem is displayed on the headgear.
 The only patch on the uniform reads “Police” in English and Chinese, and is sewn above the left breast pocket of the shirt.
-Navy blue shoulder boards worn on all uniform shirts and jackets show the officer's rank insignia (if any) and unique identification number.
+Navy blue epaulettes worn on all uniform shirts and jackets show the officer's rank insignia (if any) and unique identification number.

+HKPF officers do not wear a badge, but instead carry a Warrant card for identification.
+Having a WC is needed for HKPF officers who identify themselves when they are not in uniform.

+Others

+Ceremonial

+Ceremonial uniforms include either a white (similar to No.3 Warm weather ceremonial uniform) or navy blue tunic (similar to the old winter uniform).
+Sword design was based on 1897 pattern British Army infantry officer's sword and used for formal occasions such as parade out or Legal Opening Day.

+They are fitted with a black whistle on the front right pocket and insignia on the collar for commissioned officers.
+A Sam Browne belt is also worn.